Queen Anne Elementary is on the standard schedule for Seattle elementary schools:

 Bus Zone — Bigelow (east side of the school) The side of the street closest to the school along Bigelow is bus zone for the entire length of the school.

-Car Zone — 4th Ave (west side of the school) There's an area where drivers can drop off and pick up their children along 4th Ave N, between Newton and Boston.
-This is a "kiss and go" zone, drivers stay in their cars and an adult supervisor will help the children exit the car.
+Car Drop Off and Pick Up Zone — 4th Ave (west side of the school) There's an area where drivers can drop off and pick up their children along 4th Ave N, between Newton and Boston.
+This is a "kiss and go" zone, where drivers bring their cars to a complete stop and stay in the vehicle while the children exit or enter the vehicle from the sidewalk side only.
+To be safe and efficient, children should keep their belongings with them in the back seat, not in the trunk.

 Purchasing School Meals Students can pay cash daily or you can prepay for school meals by depositing funds to their meal account.
 Students access their meal account using their 4-digit PIN number, which will come home with them during the first week of school.
 Please help your child memorize their 4-digit PIN.